 4. Aeronautics.
 In general, a graduate student is not admitted to work for the doctor's degree in aeronautics until he has completed at least 20 units of research in his chosen field.
 Thus, upon completion of his 5th year's work, he will be admitted to work towards the engineer's degree and, at the end of the first term of the 6th year he should apply for permission to work towards the doctorate in aeronautics.
-If his course work and research show that he is capable of carrying on work at the doctorate level he may then be admitted to work towards the doctor's degree.
+If his course work CALIFORNIA INSTITUTE OF TECHNOLOGY and research show that he is capable of carrying on work at the doctorate level he may then be admitted to work towards the doctor's degree.
 Whenever possible, notification of such admission will be given to the candidate by the middle of the second term.
 Upon being admitted to work towards the doctor's degree, his admission to work for the engineer's degree will be cancelled.

-To be recommended for candidacy for the doctor's degree in aeronautics the applicant must pass the following subjects with a grade of C or better:
+To be recommended for candidacy for the doctor's degree in aeronautics the applicant must pass the following subjects with a grade C or better:

-AM 125 a ıbc Engineering Mathematical Principles

 or

-AM 126 a ιbc Applied Engineering Mathematics
+AM 126 abc Applied Engineering Mathematics

-or

-Ma 114 ah bc Mathematical Analysis

-or
+or or

-Ph 106 ab oc · Introduction to Mathematical Physics
+Ph 106 abc Introduction to Mathematical Physics

-and two of the f ollowing su ibjects s:
+and two of the following subjects:

+Ph 129

+AM 125 abc
-Ae 107 ak bc Elasticity Applied to Aeronautics

-Ae 201 al bc Hydrodynamics of Compressible Fluids

-Ae 204 al bc Theoretical Aerodynamics of Real and Perfect Fluids

-(JP 121 a abc Rocket considered as one subject
+Ae 107 abc Elasticity Appl ied to Aeronautics Ae 201 abc Hydrodynamics of Compressible Fluids Ae 204 abc Theoretical Aerodynamics of Real and Perfect Fluids (JP 121 abc Rocket (JP 130 abc Thermal Jets considered as one subject

-(JP 130 a abe Thermal Jets
+Engineering Mathematical Principles

+Methods of Mathematical Physics